yen223/yens-blog-v2/app/articles/a-gentle-introduction-to-functors.md

 tags:
   - functional programming
   - functors
+description: "This article introduces the concept of functors, a fundamental concept in functional programming that allows for mapping over wrapped types."
 ---

 We can think of a list of some type as a wrapper around that type.
 For example, a list of strings contains strings [citation needed].